rafaelderolez/Random-Astronomy-Picture-of-the-Day/README.md

 # Random APOD Generator
-This is a simple little web app that generates an APOD (Astronomy Picture of the Day) from NASA's APOD [Archives]
+This is a simple little web app that generates an APOD (Astronomy Picture of the Day) from NASA's APOD Archives.

 ## Version
 1.0